theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 #### Prerequisites

 {: .box-note }
 **Note:** Authentication via Azure Active Directory requires an Azure AD tenant.
-Setting up an Azure AD tenant is described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).
+How to set up an Azure AD tenant is described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).

 Before using authentication via Azure Active Directory, perform the following steps in the Azure Portal:
 1. In the Azure Portal, open the *Azure Active Directory* service.